azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Sachi and Nagi go shopping together for a Mother’s Day<br>gift, but they can’t think of anything their mother would<br>appreciate.</p>
+<p align="center">Sachi and Nagi go shopping together for a Mother’s Day<br>gift, but they can’t think of anything their mother would<br>appreciate.</p>
 </td>
 </tr>
 </table>